Skip to main content

 “I think Canadians are really taking to our stories,” says Rabliauskas.
 But far from satisfied with the success of his show alone, he says, “I think we need five or six more [Indigenous] comedies on all the networks everywhere.”

 He may soon get his wish.
-North of North (Red Marrow Media, Northwood Entertainment), about a young, single Inuk mother trying to make a new life for herself and her daughter in her tiny Arctic town, is scheduled to premiere in winter of 2025 on CBC, Netflix, and APTN.
+North of North (Red Marrow Media, Northwood Entertainment), about a young, single Inuk mother trying to make a new life for herself and her daughter in her tiny Arctic town, is scheduled to premiere on CBC and APTN, followed by Netflix, in 2025.
 BC-based Haisla hip-hop duo Snotty Nose Rez Kids will be releasing their own scripted comedy series in the coming year.
-And Don’t Even (Pier 21 Films, Frantic Films Manitoba, Sekowan Media), a coming-of-age series set in the late ’90s that follows two best friends in the summer after their last year of high school, debuted on Crave and APTN in August.
+And Don’t Even (Pier 21 Films, Frantic Films Manitoba, Sekowan Media), a coming-of-age series set in the late ’90s that follows two best friends in the summer after their last year of high school, will air on Crave and APTNt.
 (Think My So-Called Life, but make it funny, First Nations and “friggin’ Winnipeg.”)

 “Our audiences have loved Acting Good,” says Justin Stockman, Bell Media’s VP of Content Development & Programming.
 “Content that reflects all Canadian experiences, across both comedy and drama, is a cornerstone of our English commissioning strategy.”